bnpdataw/MarkmapLM/README.md

   - **Upload**: Open local `.md` or `.markdown` files.
   - **Export to SVG**: Download a static SVG of your current mind map.
   - **Export to HTML**: Download a self-contained, interactive HTML file that can be viewed offline.
+- **Local Image Support**: Insert local images directly into your markdown.
+They are automatically converted to Base64 and embedded in the document.
 - **Customization**:
   - **Themes**: Switch between light and dark modes.
   - **Markmap Options**: Fine-tune the appearance and behavior of the mind map via a JSON editor.